 Our business exposes us to significant product liability risks inherent in the development, testing, manufacturing and marketing of therapeutic treatments.
 Product liability claims could delay or prevent completion of our development programs.
 If we succeed in marketing products, such claims could result in an FDA, EMA or other regulatory authority investigation of the safety and effectiveness of our products, our manufacturing processes and facilities or our marketing programs.
-FDA, EMA or other regulatory authority investigations of the safety and effectiveness of our products, our manufacturing processes and facilities or our marketing programs.
-FDA, EMA or other regulatory authority investigations could potentially lead to a recall of our products or more serious enforcement action, limitations on the approved indications for which they may be used or management's time and our resources and substantial monetary awards to clinical trial participants or patients.
-We will need to obtain appropriate levels of product, injury to our reputation, costs to defend the related litigation, a diversion of clinical trial or marketing any of our product candidates, if approved.
+FDA, EMA or other regulatory authority investigations could potentially lead to a recall of our products or more serious enforcement action, limitations on the approved indications for which they may be used or suspension or withdrawal of approvals.
+Regardless of the merits or eventual outcome, liability claims may also result in decreased demand for our products, injury to our reputation, costs to defend the related litigation, a diversion of management's time and our resources and substantial monetary awards to clinical trial participants or patients.
+We will need to obtain appropriate levels of product liability insurance prior to advancing our product candidates, if approved.
 Any insurance we have or may obtain may not provide sufficient coverage against potential liabilities.
 Furthermore, clinical trial and product liability insurance is becoming increasingly expensive.
 As a result, we may be unable to obtain sufficient insurance at a reasonable cost to protect us against losses caused by product liability claims that could have an adverse effect on our business and financial condition.